 Book a guided one-day tour of Nago’s Churaumi aquarium and Pineapple Park here.

-This is the best time to visit Okinawa
+When to visit Okinawa

 Don’t go without Lonely Planet’s essential Japan and Okinawa travel guide book – buy it here.